HONEY FOR SALE

 The Madison County Beekeepers Association is a very old organization however back in the mid nineteen seventies they stopped having meetings due to lack of attendance.

 At Frank's request, I was able to get the group back active and I served as President since reactivation until July of 2006.
-The Madison County Beekeepers Association is among the largest regional association in the state with an average attendance at out bi-monthly meetings of 60 beekeepers.
-Since there are only 23 (to my knowledge) active regional beekeeping organizations in Alabama we have members from all surrounding counties and south central Tennessee.
+The Madison County Beekeepers Association is among the largest regional association in the state with an average attendance at our bi-monthly meetings of 60 or more beekeepers.
+Since there are only 26 (to my knowledge - 31 as of 2018) active regional beekeeping organizations in Alabama (this webpage is under revision and should be completed in early 2019) we have members from all surrounding counties and south central Tennessee.